fluxrider/playlist_shuffle/README.md

 - I can bless derivative work by adding links to them.

 Now keep in mind though reviews are:
-- welcomed.
+- Welcomed.
-- not limited in time.
+- Not limited in time.
-- not forced on anyone.
+- Not forced on anyone.
-- recognized (at least in form of committer, on in issue discussion threads).
+- Recognized (at least in form of committer, on in issue discussion threads).

 I'm still human and probably won't want to maintain this **casual paper** for the rest of my life.
 Be gentle.
 I'm scared that because the topic and implementations are easy to grasp, there will be too many reviews.